-- On June 11, 2013, 10 year old Sebastian De La Cruz was asked to sing the national anthem before Game 3 of the NBA Finals in San Antonio (Darius Rucker dropped out at the last moment) and afterward was the target of multiple racist emails/Tweets also aimed at illegal immigrants despite Sebastian being a natural born American citizen.
+- On June 11, 2013, 10-year old Sebastian De La Cruz (previously known for his appearances in Season 7 of America's Got Talent) was asked to sing the national anthem before Game 3 of the NBA Finals in San Antonio (Darius Rucker dropped out at the last moment) and afterward was the target of multiple racist emails/Tweets also aimed at illegal immigrants despite Sebastian being a natural-born American citizen.
 It was immediately turned into a Crowning Moment of Heartwarming by a response flood of Tweets/Facebook posts/petitions that he be brought back to perform the anthem for Game 4, which the NBA and San Antonio Spurs agreed.

 - A May 30, 2013 opinion piece written by Christopher Swindell for the WV Gazette got a lot of backlash for its extremely anti-NRA slant.
 Swindell labels the NRA message as "knuckle-dragging Cretan talk" and NRA folks as traitors advocating "armed rebellion against the duly elected government of the United States of America".
 He also devotes a section of the essay comparing the NRA to the Confederacy and ridicules the organization's dispute with President Barack Obama by insinuating racism on their part on account of the President being an African-American.
 Swindell ends by gleefully maintaining that the NRA rebels will find themselves using their rifles against the American military's tanks, fighter jets and missiles.
 Swindell ended up getting into a one-man Flame War against hundreds and hundreds of angry readers in the Facebook comments section of the article.